Moo64c/moo64c.github.io/_posts/2025-03-16-Master-of-Policies.md

 ![A bit of the templating engine.
 Uses a formal language definition to create flexible code blocks.](https://moo64c.github.io/assets/images/Master-of-Policies/formal-language.png)

 _Policy Manager_ leverages the same dataset as _Policy_, which runs before itm eliminating the need for extra database calls and ensuring optimal performance.
 It executes rules within a secure sandbox environment, with strictly defined inputs and outputs.
 When a rule is triggered in Policy Manager, the resulting risk assessment is updated accordingly.
-This code generation approach enables us, as developers, to continuously optimize performance and add new capabilities without disrupting the production system
+This code generation approach enables us, as developers, to continuously optimize performance and add new capabilities without disrupting the production system.

 ![Rules Engine in Pinpoint and *Policy Manager* in Trustboard work together to catch fraud, fast.](https://moo64c.github.io/assets/images/Master-of-Policies/two-sides.jpeg)